 “I robbed other churches, taking wages of them, to do you service.
 And when I was present with you, and wanted, I was chargeable to no man: for that which was lacking to me the brethren which came from Macedonia supplied: and in all things I have kept myself from being burdensome unto you, and so will I keep myself.” ~ 2 Corinthians 11:8-9

-So in this case, the Apostle Paul had other congregations supporting him as he labored among the Corinthians.
-This was a case by case situation, because there were other times when people took Paul into their home and provided for his needs while he labored amongst them.
+So in this special case, the Apostle Paul had other congregations supporting him as he labored temporarily in breaking new ground among the Corinthians.
+This was not money sent under the control of a missionary board, with strings of control attached.
+This was a free-will offering, with confidence in the Apostle Paul to use under the direction of the Holy Spirit.
+And this was a case by case situation, because there were other times when people took Paul into their home and provided for his needs while he labored among them.
 And there were other times that the Apostle Paul labored himself, to pay for his own support needs.

 But what is clear from all the New Testament (including Paul’s writings) is that the people who received the gospel in the missionary fields of labor, we’re all taught to take up their own offerings to support their own local ministerial needs.
 Unless there was a special need, a catastrophe, or persecution, every local congregation was to take up their own offerings to support their own local work.